Lyu6PosHao/HME/README.md

 bash merge_models.sh
 ```

-This will create several downstream models in the `checkpoints/` directory.
+This will create several merged models in the `checkpoints/` directory.
+The merged models will automatically have the suffix `_merged` appended to their original adapter model names for easier identification.

 ### Run Evaluation